lupyuen/lupyuen.github.io/src/ci6.md

     $nuttx_hash $apps_hash $timestamp
 }

-## Run the Build Job for the NuttX Commit and Target
+## Run the Build Job for the NuttX Commit and Target.
+## Record the Build Log into a file.
 function run_job {
   ...
   pushd /tmp